mehtaarn000/repository/README.md

-# vgithub
+# vrepository
-V wrapper for the GitHub API
+V wrapper for the GitHub Repository API